 Worse than the climbing total of recall campaigns, though, is that the number of cars and light trucks subject to those recalls is soaring.
 More than 63 million passenger vehicles were recalled in 2014.
 That’s more than triple the total for 2013 and slightly more than double the 30 million vehicles recalled in 2004.

 That doesn’t mean that car shoppers should put their buying plans on hold.
-Safety specialists, automakers and regulators alike insist that though the number and volume of recalls is record-setting, there is no indication […]
+Safety specialists, automakers and regulators alike insist that […]

 Here’s Why Real-World MPG Doesn’t Match EPA Ratings